What is ritual and why is it essential for healing and connection?

 Gabrielle Roth

-To do this, we must take the journey of finding the Divine into our own hands — to connect to something deeper and imbue a depth of meaning into our lives that transcends the present-day desire to continually move forward.
+There is a calling to take the journey of finding the Divine into our own hands — to connect to something deeper and imbue a depth of meaning into our lives that transcends the present-day desire to continually move forward.
+We must call ourselves to the pauses of life.

 Pause.